Cardi B Is Guilty... of the Best-Ever Celebrity Court Fashion

 Cardi B faces the system with the help of her longtime stylist, Kollin Carter, who dutifully chronicles her court outfits on his Instagram with the same enthusiasm he uses for when she’s posing in custom Thom Brown at the Met Gala.

-The coat, with its fur-trimmed hoot, was designed by Saulo Villela for Adrienne Landau’s spring 2020 collection.
+The coat, with its feather-trimmed hood, was designed by Saulo Villela for Adrienne Landau’s spring 2020 collection.
 “I wanted to make a lighter line, something a little bit more ethereal, more whimsical,” Villela told The Daily Beast.
 Villela and Carter have worked together for years, and the stylist asked the designer to pull what he calls The Queen coat for Cardi’s court appearance.

 “I thought, oh great.
 That sounds like a freaking fierce moment,” Villela said.